Moins-2/RootMe-Solver/README.md

 # Nuclei Templates for RootMe

-This template is used to resolve challenges on the rootme website.
+This script is used to solve the challenges of the [RootMe](https://www.root-me.org/) platform.

+## Disclaimer

+This project is done to practice automation and to learn more about some tools, to be able to extend it with more real situations.
+Do not use it on challenges you didn't solve yourself.

 ## How to use

 1. Connect to the rootme website and get the challenge number (as in the url)
-2. Run `./resolve.sh` to resolve all the challenges
+2. Run `./solver.sh --all` to solve all the challenges
-3. Or run `./resolve.sh <challenge_number>` to resolve only one challenge
+3. Or run `./solver.sh <challenge_number>` to solve only one challenge

+You can specify tools that you don't want to use, ...
+Everything is detailled if you run `./solver.sh --help`

+## Contribute

+### What do the repo need

+From documentation, adding small features or adding new solutions, there are a lot of things to do.
+You can find some in issues.

-## How to contribute
+### How to contribute

 1. Fork the project
 2. Create a branch